If you live in a house, you can make certain types of minor changes to your home without needing to apply for planning permission.

 From 30 May 2013, a number of changes to the planning system come into force.
 Full details can be viewed here: http://www.legislation.gov.uk/uksi/1995/418/contents/made

-In addition, your attention is drawn to the Party Wall Act 1996, information can be viewed by using the following link -
+In addition, your attention is drawn to the Party Wall Act 1996 - more information here:

 Do I need planning permission?